trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 TEST_RECORDS_NUM:   25
 ```

-So we will train the model on `100` examples and we will check the model accuracy on `25` test images.
+So we will train the model on `100` examples, and we will check the model accuracy on `25` test images.

 **Previewing the dataset images with bounding boxes**